kevinpalm/red_hat_customers/README.md

 comment out the the extra lines in the main() function.
 The local tests take about five minutes, whereas the full script to generate a kaggle submission takes about two hours.

+## Explaination of my Final Submission
+On its own, this script scored 0.991392 AUC on the public leaderboard.
+By using my cluster_weight postprocessing script on jlowery's adaptation of loiso and Raddar's kernel scripts, then averaging those results into my model, I was able to attain a score of 0.992279 AUC, which put me in the top 3 percent.

+The postprocessing script essentially looks for clusters of datapoints - with the datestamp as the only feature - for each group_1.
+Then it adjusts the whole cluster towards the most extreme prediction in that cluster, so long as the cluster doesn't straddle 0.5.
+In that case the whole cluster is assumed as uncertain.

+Because it takes a long time to create the map of those clusters, I've included an already generated csv in this output directory of this repo.